QasimK/qasimk.github.io/collections/_drafts/_computer_is_home.md

 ## Backup

-* Full-disk backup (dd requires encryption.
+* Full-disk backup (dd requires encryption (boot partition).
 Is backup consistent?)
 * BTRFS Backups
     * Snapshots (can even mount and login into snapshot)
     * "Send" to external BTRFS-formatted drive.
 * Partial, incremental disk backup (borg-backup).
-    * vs DejaDup?
+    * vs DejaDup (GUI), duplicity (CLI)?
+* TBD: Cloud backup.
+Spideroak?

+This gives:

+* Full disk image, but does it work?
+Stored where?
+* Local BtrFS backups to restore single files, or revert an update.
+* External BtrFS backups in case device fails.
+* External Borg simple backup in case the others fail to restore.
+* Cloud backup...?

 ## Future